This article applies to: Software Licensing

 - On the Select SAS Foundation Mode you must choose whether to install the 64-bit or 32-bit version of SAS Foundation.
 The 32-bit version is more compatible with previous SAS files and other applications, while the 64-bit version allows more powerful computation.
 Click the radio button next to the versions you wish to install.
 (We recommend that you accept the default values.)
 Click .

 - On the Select SAS Enterprise Guide Mode window, select which mode of SAS Enterprise Guide to install.
 (We recommend that you accept the default value.)
 Click .

 - On the Select SAS Add-In for Microsoft Office Mode window, select the version corresponding to the version of Microsoft Office installed on the machine.
 Click .

 - On the Select SAS Foundation Products window, choose which individual components of the SAS Foundation you wish to install.
 We recommend that you accept the default choices.
 Click .

 - On the Specify SAS Installation Data window, browse to the location of your current license file.
 This should already be in the default location.
 Click .

 - On the Select Language Support window, choose which languages you wish to be supported on your installation.
 By default, all languages will be installed.
-We recommend that you first click the button, which deselects all languages except English.
+We recommend that you first click , which deselects all languages except English.
 You may then add back any individual languages you would prefer.
 Click .

 - On the Specify Document Conversion Host and Port window, we recommend that you accept the default values. .

 - SAS should then run a system configuration check, to make sure that the components and values you have selected are valid for your machine and operating system.
 This can take several minutes.
-If it returns errors, click to the problematic selection and choose a different value.
-If it passes, click .
+If it returns errors, click

 - Review the installation options.
 If they are correct, click .
 The installer will require a reboot of your computer.